Klalena/data_stories_of_alena.github.io/_posts/2020-11-16-Insect-Image-Detection-using-Deep-Learning.md

 **ImageNet**: Database of around *15* million images with more than 1000 classes.

 **Pre-training**: After a model is trained, the optimized parameters can be used to solve other tasks.
-For example, it took weeks to train VGG16.
+However, it takes days or weeks to train models on such large datasets like ImageNet and using pre-trained models for similar problems is a convenient and efficient way.
+It took weeks to train VGG16, but we can easily utilize optimized weights in `keras`.